 - Combine cocoa and sugar in a mug.

-- Stir well, then slowly add 2 tbsp of milk for each portion you're making.
+- Stir well, then slowly add 2 tablespoon of milk for each portion you're making.
 Whisk vigorously to create a smooth paste.

 - Pour the remaining milk over your paste.